erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 **Confidentiality Note**: All data and visualisations shown are 100% synthetic.
 Real analysis was performed on a private production database.

+### 2. Markup Ruleset Optimisation

-1. Efficient Parts Delivery Routing for Assembly Lines
+2. Efficient Parts Delivery Routing for Assembly Lines
    - Description: Algorithm to optimize delivery routes for automotive parts, considering constraints like one-way paths, capacities, and just-in-time delivery based on takt time.
    - Tech: Python with OR-Tools for vehicle routing.
    - [View Project](./projects/assembly-line-delivery-routing/README.md)